 - Fredrikson has a record of tackling complex concerns and conversations relating to the retention of our historically underrepresented attorneys.
 The firm proactively encouraged the formation of: the Glass Ceiling Task Force to assist the firm with the retention of women; Attorneys of Color Task Force to develop recommendations to further support our attorneys of color; and a Pressure-Testing Task Force to systematically review each stage of an attorney’s progression at the firm and to identify and interrupt areas of potential bias.
 Recommendations from all task forces have been incorporated in firm strategic plans, policies, and procedures.

 - Fredrikson was proud to host a Twin Cities event designed to gather all women lawyers of color, a program which continues to this day.
 The program provides a forum for a discussion about how women of color in the Twin Cities have successfully navigated their legal careers with their sponsors and mentors.
 Attendees participate in dynamic discussion circles led by distinguished women of color leaders in the legal community.

-- The firm’s hiring efforts include activities designed to increase the diversity of both entry level and lateral level attorneys, including participation in minority job fairs, targeted outreach to associations of minority and other law students and lawyers, and expanded recruiting to include schools with significant diversity in the classes.
+- The firm’s hiring efforts include activities designed to increase the diversity of candidate pools for both entry level and lateral level attorneys, including participation in minority job fairs, targeted outreach to associations of minority and other law students and lawyers, and expanded recruiting to include schools with significant diversity in the classes.

 - Fredrikson attorney John Stout is a co-founder of the Metropolitan Economic Development Association (MEDA), a non-profit organization that aids businesses that are owned and managed by racial and ethnic minority residents of Minnesota.
 He is also a co-founder of the Milestone Growth Fund.
 Milestone Growth Fund is the only Minnesota venture capital fund focused on providing equity-type financing to minority-owned companies.